-Elizabeth Hurley’s Bikini Body Stuns: Her Anti-Aging Diet, Weight Loss, And Exercise Secrets
+Elizabeth Hurley’s Bikini Body Wows: Anti-Aging Diet, Weight Loss, And Exercise Secrets

 A post shared by Elizabeth Hurley (@elizabethhurley1) on

-“I put myself under extra pressure because I still model my own bikinis, but I do have little treats now and again,| Hurley said.
+“I put myself under extra pressure because I still model my own bikinis, but I do have little treats now and again,” Hurley said.
 “You must do some exercise, too.”

-New bikini @elizabethhurleybeach @ooresorts ????????
+New bikini @elizabethhurleybeach @ooresorts????????

 A post shared by Elizabeth Hurley (@elizabethhurley1) on